-Anyone who suffers an injury in an accident almost always wonders: how is personal injury compensation calculated?
-The short answer is: carefully, personally and often more complex than you might think.
-In this article we explain step by step how personal injury compensation is determined, which types of loss count and why professional guidance is important.
+Anyone who sustains injuries in an accident almost always wonders: how is personal injury compensation calculated?
+The short answer is: carefully, personally, and often more complex than you might think.
+In this article we explain step by step how personal injury compensation is determined, which types of damage count, and why professional guidance is important.

 What exactly is personal injury compensation?

-Personal injury compensation is all the losses that arise because someone suffers physical or psychological injury caused by another.
-It is not only about medical expenses, but also about loss of income, missed opportunities and non-material damage (pain and suffering).
+Personal injury compensation is all losses that arise because someone suffers physical or psychological injury caused by another party.
+It involves not only medical expenses, but also loss of income, missed opportunities, and non-material damage (pain and suffering).

-Important: the starting point is always that the victim is financially placed in the position as if the accident had not occurred.
+Important: the starting point is always that the victim is put financially in the position as if the accident had not happened.

 Before damages can be calculated, it must be established who is liable.
 Without liability no compensation.